-*This film contains content that students may find disturbing.
-TT recommends that educators preview the film before deciding to show it to students.
+*These films contain material that may be unsuitable for younger children.
+LFJ recommends that educators and parents or caregivers preview the films before deciding to show them to students.

 Let’s Eat, an award-winning short film by Dixon Wong, offers a beautiful and moving take on food as an intergenerational love language.
 This animated film, set primarily in the kitchen, follows a Chinese American immigrant mother and her daughter across a lifetime together as they share lovingly prepared meals.
 Viewers witness a lively preschool-aged daughter grow into a strong-willed teenager and then an adult.
 After the mother’s health declines, the daughter shares treasured food traditions with her own daughter.
 Without dialogue, the animation and music lend themselves to a deeply touching film emphasizing the importance of cultural traditions.

 (8 min.)
 Available on YouTube • Elementary School

 My Shadow Is Pink—based upon the book of the same name by Scott Stuart, who also directed this animated film—is just a bit more than nine minutes long but packs in a mighty amount of wonderful imagery as well as commentary on the power of a parent’s love and support.
 A school assignment, a little boy’s room where he meets his pink shadow, and his father’s looming presence are all depicted as some of the challenges young children can face in realizing and embracing their identities.
 This short film reflects a father’s real-life experience of care, concern and celebration of his child’s way of being in the world.

 (9 min.)
 Available on YouTube • Elementary School